RelativelyFine/RelativelyFine/README.md

 - 👋 Hi, my name is David Courtis.
-- ❤️‍🔥 I’m interested Distributed Computing and DeepNN with a focus in CNN and self-attention.
+- ❤️‍🔥 I have a passion for uncovering the mechanisms and latent representations within neural networks and seeing how they can be applied to change its behaviour.
 <br />

 - 📚 I’m currently studying 4th year BS.
 Computer Science (honours).